Named Awards

 The board of the Wellesley Scholarship Foundation announced the creation of the Brooks and Jeanie Goddard Award in the spring of 2001.
 The award, the first that has ever been created by the Trustees, was conceived to honor educators as part of the Gala celebration of the 50th year of the Foundation.
 Together the Goddards served over 50 years as English department faculty at WHS.
 Their inspired teaching, tireless service and loving example have enriched the lives of thousands of Wellesley students over the years.
 The pair shared Brooks’ Peace Corps experience, their worldwide travel and life lessons with their students in addition to teaching literature and writing skills.
 Contributions to honor the teachers arrived from many Wellesley families, from fellow teachers and from former students from around the country.
 The first Brooks and Jeanie Goddard Award was presented in 2002.

-RENA P. MIRKIN AWARD
+RENA & HOWARD MIRKIN AWARD

 DOUGLAS SANDS AWARD